PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   Send copy of query to ``remote``, keep stats on responses.
   If ``addECS`` is set to true, EDNS Client Subnet information will be added to the query.

-  :param string remote: An IP:PORT conbination to send the copied queries to
+  :param string remote: An IP:PORT combination to send the copied queries to
   :param bool addECS: Whether or not to add ECS information.
 Default false

 .. function:: TempFailureCacheTTLAction(ttl)